friedmanroy/friedmanroy.github.io/_BML/5_linear_regression.md

 ## Geometry of Least Squares

-We can gain further insight into the ML solution by looking at the geometry of the least squares solution[^2].
+We can gain further insight into the ML solution by looking at the geometry of the least squares solution<d-footnote>The analysis that follows is a more fleshed out version of the same given in Bishop 3.1.2.</d-footnote>.

 Let's look at the $N$ dimensional vector $y=\left(y_{1},y_{2},...,y_{N}\right)^{T}$ and the columns of $H$ , which we will denote as $h^{\left(j\right)}$ for now.
 Some subspace $\mathcal{S}$ is spanned by the $d$ column vectors in $H$ , which leaves us with three possible scenarios that we have to think about when talking about the ML solution $\hat{\theta}_{\text{ML}}=\left(H^{T}H\right)^{-1}H^{T}y$ :